 - Presenter 4 (8-minute presentation, no Q&A)

-- Slide Template: Use the CROI Slide Template (optional) for a professional look that is consistent with the CROI branding
+- Slide Template: You are welcome to use the CROI Slide Template (optional) for a professional look that is consistent with the CROI branding

 - Format: When preparing your presentation, note that high-definition (HD) projectors will be used for all CROI sessions.
 Please apply widescreen formatting when preparing your slides (aspect ratio 16:9; resolution 1920 x 1080)

-- Font Size: For content slides, we recommend a font size of 26 to 32 (based on Arial font) for text.
-This provides for around 7 lines of text including a header.
+- Font Size: For content slides, it is generally recommended to have a font size of 26 to 32 (based on Arial font) for text.
+This provides for around 7 lines of text, including a header.
 Details should be visible from the back of a large ballroom (avoid overly detailed figures or large blocks of text)

-Trade names for drugs should not be used in abstracts.
+Trade names for drugs should not be used in presentations.
 Refer to drugs and products by their nonproprietary names.